rpiadam/comet/doc/connecting-servers.rst

 lower latency, and connect network services.

 This document is an introduction to connecting servers.
-It assumes you are already somewhat familiar with Comet's configuration (if not, read :file:`ircd.conf.example`, and set up your own server by editing it and running Comet).
+It assumes you are already somewhat familiar with FoxComet's configuration (if not, read :file:`ircd.conf.example`, and set up your own server by editing it and running FoxComet).

-Comet uses the TS6 protocol, and can only be connected with other servers using this protocol.
-We recommend you only connect Comet with other Comet instances.
+FoxComet uses the TS6 protocol, and can only be connected with other servers using this protocol.
+We recommend you only connect FoxComet with other FoxComet instances.

-Unlike some other IRCd implementations, all connections are reciprocal in Comet, which means a single configuration block is used for both incoming and outgoing connections.
+Unlike some other IRCd implementations, all connections are reciprocal in FoxComet, which means a single configuration block is used for both incoming and outgoing connections.
 Additionally, the same ports are used for server and client connections.